Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Methods

 \subsubsection{Estimation of smooth vertex trajectories}

+In a second step, we propose to track the mesh vertices during respiratory motion while preserving their connectivities.
+This allows for constructing a spatio-temporal structured meshes which might also be used for deriving some biomechanical properties of the organ dynamics such as strains and stresses using finite element methods which are required for establishing biomechanical models (\textit{i.e.} pure quad meshes are often desired in CAD applications).

-To determine point correspondences, a mesh-to-volume registration is performed: we propose to track the set of mesh vertices during the bladder deformations using the LDDMM framework~\cite{beg2005computing} that has been heuristically shown to produce natural deformation paths in the space of diffeomorphisms.
-This framework which is based on Hamiltonian dynamics and statistical mechanics allows one to provide an hypothesis compatible with the physics of deformations by estimating geodesic shape curves without having to use point-to-point correspondences between source and target point sets.
+Our model for shape analysis focus on deformations represented by diffeomorphisms acting on landmarks.
+To determine point correspondences, a mesh-to-volume registration is performed.
+In other words, we propose to track the set of mesh vertices using the LDDMM framework that has been heuristically shown to produce natural deformation paths in the space of diffeomorphisms without having to use point-to-point correspondences between source and target point sets~\cite{beg2005computing}.
 A smooth and continuous-time trajectory of each vertex is estimated throughout the organ range of motion (vertices travel along geodesic curves).

 The principle of control-points-based LDDMM for estimating a diffeomorphic mapping is as follows: \\ Given a set of $N$ control points $\{q_i\}_{i \in 1,\ldots,N}$, and a set of $N$ corresponding momentum vectors of $\mathbb{R}^3$ $\{\mu_i\}_{i \in 1,\ldots,N}$, the velocity vector in the tangent space $\mathcal{T}_x \mathcal{M}$ of the parametric surface $\mathcal{M}$ at a point $x \in \mathcal{M}$, is obtained through the use of a Gaussian convolution filter: